 - the Graduate School which provides the administrative framework for your research programme from initial application to the final award of your degree

 We offer 3 doctoral routes.
 Choosing the one that is right for you depends on your previous study and the area you want to specialise in.
+The fixed entry start dates for our programmes are:

 Our standard PhDs are aimed at students who want to develop careers in scientific or clinical research.